Village Map

 Starting from the map lectern next to the War Memorial, Eaton Road is to your right, Netherton Road to your left, and White’s Forge in front of you, with the narrow unpaved Pigeon Lane bridle path to its left.

 Take the Eaton Road, around a long S-bend, passing the Plough Inn, (currently closed but expected to re-open soon), until the road widens out.
-Inside the second bend, on your right, behind railings, you can catch sight of a large pond, part of the Manor, one of several once found across the village for fish and for farm stock to drink from.
+Inside the second bend, on your right, behind railings, you can catch sight of a large pond, part of the Manor (private property), one of several once found across the village for fish and for farm stock to drink from.
 Rounding the bend, on your left is the village shop and on your right Church Road, leading to St Laurence Church.
 This stretch of Eaton Road was once the village green.
 A tiny section on the left remains “green”; the rest has gradually been taken over for housing.
 There are several buildings to note: the row of three thatched almshouses on your left, and thereafter two listed cottages.
 On the right, at the bend, you will see the former inn, the Thatched Tavern (no longer thatched nor a tavern!)
 Just beyond it turn right briefly along Englands Lane (no apostrophe!) to see Tudor Cottage on the right, another listed building.
 Eaton Road at this point bears slightly left past C20th housing.
 This is the route of the third walk listed below.

 Now retrace your steps back along Eaton Road to turn left into Church Road, passing the school on your left.
-St Laurence Church and Appleton Manor are the oldest buildings in the village.
+St Laurence Church and Appleton Manor (private property) are the oldest buildings in the village.
 Their origins go back to the late C12th, though each was much added to over the centuries.
 The Manor is private and cannot be visited (as are its grounds), but the church is usually open during the daytime.
 It has an unusual raised tower over a peal of no fewer than ten bells, and inside there is a splendid monument to former lord of the manor Sir John Fettiplace who died in 1580.

 Exiting the church follow the path round to the south side, spotting if you can the idiosyncratic C19th gravestone of two members of the local bell-hanging dynasty, who founded Whites of Appleton.
 Walk on through the graveyard towards the yew trees and a kissing gate.
-Go into the field in front of you, called Long Close, where in the right light you can see the vestiges of medieval ridge-and-furrow ploughing patterns.
-Now follow the footpath to your right down to a small gate at the bottom of Long Close.
+Go into the field in front of you, called Long Close (private land), where in the right light you can see the vestiges of medieval ridge-and-furrow ploughing patterns.
+Now follow the footpath to your right down to a small gate at the bottom of Long Close (private land).
 Turn right passing through another metal gate.
 You are now in Park Lane, containing a collection of cottages, former farm houses, and modern houses.
 Walk up Park Lane towards the junction with Oaksmere, where the Village Hall is ahead of you.
 Across the road beyond the War Memorial you can spot, over the wall, Appleton House – the former vicarage, today a private house.

 Now head west along Netherton Road, (the Village Hall should be on your left).
 Here you will see another pond, curiously paved to allow carts wheels to be washed and their iron rims tightened, and further listed farmhouses and cottages from earlier centuries, culminating in a fine thatched barn, standing side-on to the road.
 When you have seen it retrace your steps to the War Memorial and go all the way along Doctor’s Lane eventually to turn right into Badswell Lane, which has several more listed houses.
 Badswell Lane curves back round to rejoin Eaton Road, where your walk ends.